DIY Mini Split Installation: Step-by-Step Guide

 By Graham Mann | Published: 4/5/2026

-DIY Mini Split Installation: Step-by-Step Guide A DIY mini split can deliver efficient heating and cooling to a small home, tiny house, or off-grid cabin while cutting energy use and ductwork costs.
+DIY Mini Split Installation: Step-by-Step Guide Run the numbers before buying.
+The Heat Loss Calculator(/tools/heat-loss-calculator) takes your floor area, R-values, ACH50, and design temperature(/glossary/design-temperature) and recommends a 6k–36k BTU mini split size.
+A DIY mini split can deliver efficient heating and cooling to a small home, tiny house, or off-grid cabin while cutting energy use and ductwork costs.
 This guide on installing a DIY mini split shows how to size a system, pick the right parts, prepare the site, run line sets and wiring, perform evacuation or use factory-sealed lines, and troubleshoot common problems.
 Readers will learn practical numbers (6k–36k BTU capacities, common breaker sizes), safety rules (EPA Section 608, electrical permits), and step-by-step checks needed for a safe, warranty-friendly install.
-TL;DR: - Use 20–35 BTU/ft² as a ballpark for load estimates; typical mini-splits come in 6k–36k BTU sizes and pre-charged line-set limits often run 15–25 ft. - Choose factory-sealed, pre-charged systems for true DIY installs; for systems requiring refrigerant charging, hire a certified tech under EPA Section 608 rules. - Pull a deep vacuum (<500 microns) and hold it for a...
+TL;DR: - Use 20–35 BTU/ft² as a ballpark for load estimates; typical mini-splits come in 6k–36k BTU sizes and pre-charged line-set limits often run 15–25 ...

 ← Back to all articles